Couples on OnlyFans: The Honest Guide to Building This Together (Without Breaking What You Have)

 - Both partners report proportional income with documented splits

-Consult a tax professional.
-The right structure depends on your income level, your state, and your long-term plans.
+Consult a tax professional — the right structure depends on your income level, state, and long-term plans.

 Legal Protections